neocmakelsp/neocmakelsp/editor/vscode/README.md

 ## Settings

-neocmakslsp can use tcp way to start, and it can be set to use local target, not download asserts from github, you can set them like
+neocmakelsp can use tcp way to start, and it can be set to use local target, not download asserts from github, you can set them like

 ```json
 {